SeniorDesign2023/BlockHeads/README.md

 # BlockHeads
 repo for the BlockHeads group.

-Members: Megan Steeves, Selma Samet, Kellen Mentock, and Tamara Linse
+Members : Megan Steeves, Selma Samet, Kellen Mentock, and Tamara Linse

+Project

-Project: Identity and Credentials Manager
+CredHub : The Secure Identity and Credentials Mmanagerment or CredHub : Protecting Your Credentials